Cyclone Gabrielle: Relief

 On 23 February, the New Zealand Police said they had conducted 507 prevention activities in the North Island's Eastern District on 22 February including reassurance patrols.
 During that time, they received 597 calls from the public including six burglary reports, 11 unlawful takings, and 38 family harm incidents.
-Police said they had arrested 35 people (24 in Hawke's Bay and 11 in Gisborne) for various offences including car conversion, serious assaults, burglary, and disorder.
-By 23 February, the number of uncontacteable people was 152.
+Police said they had arrested 59 people (42 in Hawke's Bay and 17 in Gisborne) for various offences including car conversion, serious assaults, burglary, and disorder.
 The police deployed 145 additional staff and an Eagle helicopter to the Eastern District.
-More flooding later occurred in Auckland and Northland on 24 February as rain storms struck the North Island, and weather warnings were issued for Coromandel Peninsula, Auckland and Northland.